-Of all illegal armed groups in Colombia, the Aguilas Negras is arguably the most mysterious, the most elusive and the most politically active.
+Of all illegal armed groups in Colombia, the Aguilas Negras is arguably the most mysterious, the most elusive and the most political.

-Both authorities and independent experts assume the Aguilas Negras have no central leadership and are mainly a name used by local illegal armed groups or drug trafficking gangs to impose paramilitary authority through terror.
+Both authorities and independent experts assume the Aguilas Negras have no central leadership and are mainly a name used presumably by far-right extremists in politics, the private sector and the security forces to impose terror.

 Castaño considered the arrest warrant a violation of the 2005 peace deal between the AUC and the government and a betrayal by the president who in the 1990s had promoted the formation of regulated armed militias similar to that of Castaño.